RBrynsvold/Capstone/replication_instructions.md

     * Enter 'admin' in the password field
     * Navigate into the Capstone/notebooks directory
-    * Launch the 'set_run_params.ipynb' notebook, and execute all cells.
+    * Launch the 'set_run_params.ipynb' notebook
+    * Check all the numbers
+    * **Enter a string to identify the dimensional reduction and make note of it for later**
+    * Execute all cells.
         _Defaults are given for parameter, but here is where you can tweak parameters for experimentation._